tummosoft/tummowriter/README.md

 # TUMMO WRITER PRO

-Tummo Writer is an outliner that's seamlessly integrated with MS Word, it turns MS Word into an all-in-one writing software for long or complex writing projects.
+<a href="https://www.tummosoftware.com/2017/02/tummo-writer.html" targer=“_blank” class="button"><span>Tummo Writer</span></a> is an outliner that's seamlessly integrated with MS Word, it turns MS Word into an all-in-one writing software for long or complex writing projects.

-Turn MS Word into a perfect software tool for writing long texts
+Turn MS Word into <a href="https://www.tummosoftware.com/2017/02/tummo-writer.html" targer=“_blank” class="button"><span>a perfect software tool</span></a> for writing long texts

-Tummo Writer Pro is a seamlessly integrated add-in software for Microsoft Word, mainly for creative and professional writers.
+<a href="https://www.tummosoftware.com/2017/02/tummo-writer.html" targer=“_blank” class="button"><span>Tummo Writer Pro</span></a> is a seamlessly integrated add-in software for Microsoft Word, mainly for creative and professional writers.
 The most important concept of Tummo Writer is project-based writing.

 A project in Tummo Writer is a long or complex text that you might work on for days, weeks, or even months, for example, a book (novel, or non-fiction), a research paper, a serious of columns, a personal diary, or even a note book.